There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 #14 The Heart of Eternity

-With an estimated value of sixteen million US dollars, The Heart of Eternity has become one of the most expensive diamonds of all times.
+With an estimated value of sixteen million US dollars, The Heart of Eternity has become one of the most expensive diamond of all times.
 It was discovered in the Premier Diamond Mine in South Africa and was unveiled in the year 2000.

 The diamond measures 27.64 carats or 5.528 gram of weight.
 In color, it is rated by the Gemological Institute of America as Fancy Vivid-Blue.

 The honor for cutting the Heart of Eternity goes to the Steinmetz Group, who was the owner before selling it to the De Beers Group.
-The Heart of Eternity is a rare colored gemstone that became one of the most expensive diamonds in the world.
+The Heart of Eternity is a rare colored gemstone that became one of the most expensive diamond in the world.

 #15 The Allnatt Diamond

 The Allnatt Diamond was supposedly found in the Premier Diamond Mine of South Africa, although it is yet to be verified.
-With an estimated value of three million US dollars, it has found a place in the club of most expensive diamonds of our times.
+With an estimated value of three million US dollars, it has found a place in the club of most expensive diamond of our times.

 The original owner of the diamond is said to be Alfred Ernest Allnatt, hence the name.
 It was resold in the year 1996 at an auction by Christie in Geneva to SIBA Group.
 It measures 101.29 carats or weighs 20.258 gram.